Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 Interestingly, integrating with third parties is the easy part relative to integrating solutions internally.
 Integrating solutions internally is much more difficult.
 This typically requires change management and a sponsor in the upper levels of management.
 For example, perhaps your organization introduces a productivity suite such as Slack^[https://en.wikipedia.org/wiki/Slack_(software)] or Teams^[https://en.wikipedia.org/wiki/Microsoft_Teams].
 Will simply introducing and deploying this technology cure an addiction to email?
 The answer is "no." How might you increase adoption?

 Figure \@ref(fig:dataautomation) demonstrates a simplified version of the entire process from data sources to the feedback loop you are creating with your marketing channel partners.
-Of course, when we refer to marketing channel partners, we could be referring to Google's add network, Facebook, or many others.
+Of course, when we refer to marketing channel partners, we could be referring to Google's ad network, Facebook, or many others.

 <div class="figure" style="text-align: center">